Ang Mo Kio: Etymology

-In the 1970s, the area's Chinese name was changed to 宏茂桥, meaning "Bridge of Expansiveness and Prosperity".
+In the 1970s, the area's official Chinese name was changed to 宏茂桥 (Hokkien: Âng-mô͘-kiô, Mandarin: Hóng mào qiáo), meaning "Bridge of Expansiveness and Prosperity", though the original 红毛桥 is often still used in unofficial contexts.

 Geography

 Location

-Ang Mo Kio Planning Area, as defined by the Urban Redevelopment Authority, sits within the North-East Region of Singapore, and has a total area of about 1336 ha.
+Ang Mo Kio Planning Area, as defined by the Urban Redevelopment Authority, sits within the North-East region of Singapore, and has a total area of about 1336 ha.
 Yishun bounds Ang Mo Kio to the north, Sengkang to the northeast, Serangoon to the east, Bishan to the south and Central Water Catchment to the west.

 The main component of the planning area is Ang Mo Kio New Town.
 The town itself has seven neighbourhoods, with Neighbourhood 1 to the west, cycling in an anti-clockwise direction to Neighbourhood 6 to the north, and ending with Neighbourhood 7 for the town centre.
 The town centre is located in the heart of Ang Mo Kio and is sandwiched by two town gardens set on natural hillocks.

 Subzones

 Ang Mo Kio Planning Area is officially divided into 12 subzones for urban planning and statistical purposes.